graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each subscription operation definition {subscription} in the document
 - Let {subscriptionType} be the root Subscription type in {schema}.
+- For each subscription operation definition {subscription} in the document:
   - Let {selectionSet} be the top level selection set on {subscription}.
   - Let {variableValues} be the empty set.
   - Let {groupedFieldSet} be the result of {CollectFields(subscriptionType, selectionSet, variableValues)}.
   - {groupedFieldSet} must have exactly one entry, which must not be an introspection field.

 **Explanatory Text**